Summer Fruits

 “Geographically speaking, Macedonia is a region in southeastern Europe

-of peoples that inhabit it must have suggested the name that has become attached
+mixture of peoples that inhabit it must have suggested the name that

-oranges and lemons.
-To these you should add as full a sampling of seasonal fruits
+juice of oranges and lemons.
+To these you should add as full a sampling

 1 1/2 cups freshly squeezed orange juice